Hormonal acne, which foods should be avoided?

 For those who wish to limit or eliminate their consumption of dairy products, here are some alternatives:

-• Plant milks: almond, soy, oat, rice, or coconut.
+• Plant-based milks: almond, soy, oat, rice, or coconut.

-• Plant-based yogurts made from cashew, almond, or coconut.
+• Plant-based yogurts made from cashew nuts, almonds, or coconut.

 • Plant-based cheeses made from nuts or nutritional yeast.